CPUX-F is an introduction to the fundamentals of UX.

 CPUX-F certifications are serious business; they are conducted by an organisation that is totally independent of the training provider, for example Certible and iSQI.
 You can prepare for the certification exam by participating in a training course or by self-study.
 For training and self-study, a number of documents are available at no cost.

 A full set of sample CPUX-F exam questions is freely available.
+The following figure shows an example of a CPUX-F exam question.

 Official description of CPUX-F